-To further assess the impact of N on the moisture analysis, Fig. 6 shows vertical profiles of RMSE in moisture for the control and baseline experiments.
-Because of the error correlation in the vertical, the 3DVAR is able to correct moisture error throughout the boundary layer with a proper vertical background error correlation scale.
-In CNTLd and CNTLm the moisture error is reduced to less than 0.25 g kg-1 at all levels at 2030, after the first analysis.
-This quite uniform reduction of the error in the vertical from surface observations benefited from our knowledge about the initial background error structure - the error was strongly correlated with the surface error.
-At 2130, the surface error remains low, but the errors away from the surface are larger, having a maximum of about 0.7 g kg-1 at 1.5 km AGL.
-The less effective removal of error in the later cycles is a result of less accurate modeling of the background error.
-During the assimilation cycles the vertical error correlation structure is no longer simple, the static Gaussian covariance now works less effectively.
-Despite that, the RMSEs of the control experiments are 0.5 - 1.0 g kg-1 below the corresponding baseline RMSE errors at 2130.
-Similar difference remains at the lower levels even after hour of free forecast, at 2230.
-Above 1.5 km AGL, however, we begin to see some differences in the 'dry' experiments versus the 'moist' experiments.
-The RMSE in CNTLd (Fig. 6a) remains about 0.3 g kg-1 less than the RMSE of NoNd even at 2230.
-However, the errors of NoNm (Fig. 6b) converge to those of CNTLm by 2130 at the higher levels, mainly due to much slower error growth in NoNm than in its dry counterpart.
-Because of the limited ability of the refractivity data in directly correcting errors at the upper levels beyond the vertical error de-correlation scale (which is approximately 1 km in the boundary layer), the errors found at the upper levels contain accumulated effects of forecast error growth, and propagation of errors initially found at the lower levels.
+Despite that, the RMSEs of the control experiments are $0.5-1.0 \,\mathrm{g \, kg^{-1}}$ below the corresponding baseline RMSE errors at 2130.
+A similar difference remains at the lower levels even after an hour of free forecast, at 2230.
+Above 1.5 km AGL, however, we begin to see some differences in the dry experiments versus the moist experiments.
+The RMSE in CNTLd (Fig. 6a) remains about $0.3 \text{ g kg}^{-1}$ less than the RMSE of NoNd even at 2230.
+However, the errors of NoNm (Fig. 6b) converge with those of CNTLm by 2130 at the higher levels, mainly because of much slower error growth in NoNm than in its dry counterpart.
+Because of the limited ability of the refractivity data in directly correcting errors at the upper levels beyond the vertical error decorrelation scale (which is approximately 1 km in the boundary layer), the errors found at the upper levels contain accumulated effects of forecast error growth, and propagation of errors initially found at the lower levels.
 The vertical error propagation is also directly linked to convection within the model domain.

-The effect of refractivity assimilation on predicted storms is shown in Fig. 7, for 2200.
+The effect of refractivity assimilation on predicted storms is shown in Fig. 7 for 2200.
 The preexisting storm from Fig. 1a has grown into a large multicell feature, with several points of new storm initiation to the west and south, including the single supercell that initiates just ahead of the dryline near the center of the domain.
 Figures 7b and 7c show the baseline forecasts for NoNd and NoNm, respectively.
 There is a clear contrast in these two experiments.
-As we expect, the 'dry' baseline shows reduced convection while the 'moist' baseline shows enhanced convection.
+As we expect, the dry baseline shows reduced convection, while the moist baseline shows enhanced convection.
 In particular, the differences seem to be mainly in new points of initiation, not in the preexisting storm.
-Whereas there are several new points of initiation in the truth within the NW portion of the domain, NoNd does not capture these storms.
+Whereas there are several new points of initiation in the truth within the northwest portion of the domain, NoNd does not capture these storms.
 Reducing the moisture near the surface effectively suppresses these new storms, most notably the supercell in the center of the domain.
-Only a couple of new initiations occur in NoNd between 2215 and 2230 near (x, y) =(150 km, 270 km); however, these storms are 30-45 minutes late in initiation timing compared to the truth and quickly dissipate within an hour.
-Contrast this with NoNm (Fig. 7c), where not only are all points of initiation captured but the storms have evolved more aggressively and there are several new points of spurious convection, especially near the supercell.
-Additionally, many points of CI occur earlier than in their respective locations in the truth, by as much as 30 minutes.
-The supercell area shows several points of CI that occur starting at 2055 in NoNm, which is 15 minutes early.
+Only a couple of new initiations occur in NoNd between 2215 and 2230 near (x, y) = (150 km, 270 km); however, these storms are 30-45 min late in initiation timing compared to the truth and quickly dissipate within an hour.
+Contrast this with NoNm (Fig. 7c), where not only are all points of initiation captured, but the storms have evolved more aggressively and there are several new points of spurious convection, especially near the supercell.
+Additionally, many points of CI occur earlier than in their respective locations in the truth, by as much as 30 min.
+The supercell area shows several points of CI that occur starting at 2055 in NoNm, which is 15 min early.

 Figures 7d and 7e show the corresponding control forecasts from CNTLd and CNTLm.
 Both CNTLd and CNTLm show results that are qualitatively closer to the truth than either baseline experiment NoNd or NoNm.
 There are still a few points of spurious convection in CNTLm, though not nearly as many as in NoNm.
 Experiment CNTLd has recaptured the points of initiation to the west of the preexisting storm.
 The supercells in CNTLd and CNTLm are a bit different in general shape and size, with the supercell in CNTLm covering a larger area than in CNTLd; however, neither is clearly subjectively closer to the truth.
-All in all, refractivity data assimilation is the control forecasts has shown considerable positive impact on new points of initiation, to within less than 10 minutes of timing error.
+All in all, refractivity assimilation has shown considerable positive impact on correctly capturing new points of initiation, to within less than 10 min of timing error.